jumidev/terraform-modules-auto-azurerm/lighthouse/lighthouse_assignment/README.md

 }

 inputs = {
-   scope = "scope of lighthouse_assignment"
+   scope = "The scope at which the Lighthouse Assignment applies too, such as `/subscription..."
    # lighthouse_definition_id → set in tfstate_inputs
 }